ivaltryek/mwb/django/CREATE_APP.md

 # Create App for your Django Project.

 Here `App` could also be considered as an module for your project, for example a module could be Login or Register for your website.
-Another example for it is Cart for you shopping website.
+Another example for it is Cart for your shopping website.

 ## Creating an App
 ```bash